-Maybe the first thing you think of is the infamous black and white circle representing yin and yang.
+When you hear the words yin and yang, maybe the first thing you think of is the infamous black and white circle design.
 And you are not wrong.
 Yoga pulls on the ancient Chinese and Taoist philosophies, where Yin and Yang represent the concept of dualism.

 The Nature of Dualism

-The idea of something being dual, means that there are two opposing or contrary forces.
-It is the state of division, showing differences between two things.
-It brings into account that these two opposing forces may also be complementary to one another or interconnected in reality.
+The idea of something having a dual nature means that it contains two opposing or contrary forces.
+Dualism is the state of division, both showing differences between two things and bringing into account that these two opposing forces may also be complementary to one another or interconnected in reality.

-Yin does not exist without yang and yang does not exist without yin.
-One simply does not exist without the other.
+Both Yin and Yang cannot exist without the other.
 So while they are dual forces, they are dependent on each other.

 The material energy of yin is passive or receptive while the material energy of yang is active.
 These representations of yin and yang show themselves in the seasons (winter is yin while summer is yang,) and in gender (female or male.)